-Other seven-year B.S./D.O. programs have been established with the State University of New York (at Geneseo, New Paltz, and Old Westbury); the City University of New York (at Hunter College, Lehman College, and Queens College); Albany College of Pharmacy and Health Sciences; Arkansas State University; Ouachita Baptist University; William Baptist College and the University of Central Arkansas.
+Other seven-year B.S./D.O. programs have been established with the State University of New York (at Geneseo, New Paltz, and Old Westbury); the City University of New York (at Hunter College, Lehman College, and Queens College); Albany College of Pharmacy and Health Sciences; St. John's University; Arkansas State University; Ouachita Baptist University; William Baptist College and the University of Central Arkansas.
 These programs are available to applicants who meet the application criteria stated above.
 For further information, contact the Admissions Office of the specific college.

-For information on the NYIT program, contact:
+For information on the New York Institute of Technology program, contact: